laoluah/Tiki-Taka-Toe---Orange/README.md

 **Live 🔗:** [My Tic-Tac-Toe Game](https://laoluah.github.io/Tiki-Taka-Toe---Orange/)

-This is my Tic-Tac-Toe game with a modern scoreband - I've given it a pun modern and feature-rich Tic-Tac-Toe game with a scoreboard, target wins, and avatar selection.
+This is my Tic-Tac-Toe game with a modern scoreband - I've given it a pun of "Tiki-Taka", which is a style of football.

+It's a modern and feature-rich Tic-Tac-Toe game with a scoreboard, target wins, and avatar selection.
 Built using **HTML, CSS, and JavaScript**.

 ## 🚀 Features
 ✅ **Scoreboard** to track wins, losses, and ties